 To do so, we must consider how adjacent elements in B and adjacent elements in C are addressed.
-When an array is allocated memory, it is linearized and must be laid out in either row-major or column-major order.
+As we discussed in Section 5.5, when an array is allocated memory, it is linearized and must be laid out in either row-major or columnmajor order.
 This linearization means that either the elements in the row or the elements in the column are not adjacent in memory.
 For example, if the preceding loop were written in FORTRAN, which allocates column-major order, the elements of B that are accessed by iterations in the inner loop are separated by the row size times 8 (the number of bytes per entry) for a total of 800 bytes.
 In Chapter 5, we saw that blocking could be used to improve the locality in cache-based systems.
 For vector processors without caches, we need another technique to fetch elements of a vector that are not adjacent in memory.